How to Block Your Crochet Project

 However, when you crochet or knit, you are forcing the yarn into the stitches.
 So the yarn has been steamed before balling as a straight yarn strand.
 So the project can be stiff or not behaving as it should in the project.
 This is where blocking comes into play.

 Never iron your project.
-Chances are it’s a poly-based product where it will melt with the heat of an iron.
-A inexpensive steamer at the store is a great option.
+Chances are it's a poly-based product where it will melt with the heat of an iron.
+An inexpensive steamer at the store is a great option.
 For clothing, I steam.
 During a behind the scenes photoshoot with Yarnspirations, I noticed the stylist was steaming projects before photography as the garments were coming out of the box.
 The steam was getting the projects to relax.
 So, of course, I asked about it.

-Same thing happens when you dampen a project and lay it flat to shape.
+The same thing happens when you dampen a project and lay it flat to shape.
 Notice I said to damp, not soak.
-It’s just enough water that you feel the project is wet without being sopping wet.
+It's just enough water that you feel the project is wet without being sopping wet.

 See how I block.
 Some people use pins to force a project to take the shape as it's drying.
 For me, I've not had to resort to that unless I am stiffening a project.